Skip to content

 Employees’ attitudes regarding the 2024 U.S. Presidential Election revealed in Alight’s latest study

-Alight’s upcoming 2024 International Workforce and Wellbeing Mindset Study provides some interesting insights on employees’ attitudes regarding this fall's election.
+Alight’s 2024 International Workforce and Wellbeing Mindset Study provides some interesting insights on employees’ attitudes regarding this fall's election.

 The 2024 U.S. Presidential Election is fast approaching, and there’s little doubt this is one of the most heated battles for the White House in our collective memories.
 Will voters return former President Donald Trump to the Oval Office or make Vice President Kamala Harris the nation’s first female commander-in-chief?
 Only the future knows for sure, but in the meantime, people are talking, including employees in the workplace–brick and mortar or virtual.